AkilSelot/Sales-Predictor/README.md

 Data Cleaning: cleans raw sales data and saves it to data/processed/

 python src\data_cleaning.py
-Sales Prediction: trains ML model, outputs predicted sales, and saves graphs to graphs/
+Sales Prediction: trains ML model, outputs predicted sales, and saves graphs

 python src\sales_prediction.py
+Generate All Plots: creates multiple example plots (sales over time, histogram, cumulative)

+python src\plot_all.py
 💡 Notes
-Replace the CSV dataset with your own sales data for testing
+Replace the CSV dataset with your own sales data for testing.

-Python scripts are modular — easy to improve or extend
+The Python scripts are modular — you can easily improve the model or add new features.

-You can replace the ML model with other algorithms if desired

-Example graphs are saved in the graphs/ folder as PNG files
+Example graphs are saved in graphs/ folder as PNG files.

+ML model can be replaced with other algorithms if needed.

 👤 Author
 Akil Selot